sidguigui/letterboxd_recommendations/README.md

 $$\text{cosine}(\mathbf{A}, \mathbf{B}) = \frac{\sum_{i=1}^{n} A_i B_i}{\sqrt{\sum_{i=1}^{n} A_i^2} \sqrt{\sum_{i=1}^{n} B_i^2}}$$

+### Used Python libraries
+The Surprise library is a Python scikit for building and analyzing recommender systems that deal with explicit rating data.
+The functions used were 'Reader' to define the format of the ratings data, 'SVD' is the singular value decomposition algorithm, 'train_test_split' to separate the test and train dataframes, and finally 'cross_validate' to get the cross validation of an algorithm.

+For the development of this project the libraries used were Scikit-learn and Surprise.
+Scikit-Learn has built-in machine learning algorithms and models, called estimators.
+Each estimator can be fitted to some data using its fit method.
+The functions used in this project were 'TfidfVectorizer' to create the TF-IDF matrix and 'linear_kernel' to measure similarity between two items based on their content.

 ## Recommendation system algorithm

-1. Get the 'Ratings' and the 'Movies' dataframe.
+1. Get the 'Ratings' and the 'Movies' dataframe from the PostgreSQL.
-1. Drop the not rated movies from the 'Ratings' dataframe.
 1. Feed the 'Ratings' dataframe into an Surprise data set.
 1. Split the train and tests set - test_size = 0.25.
 1. Train the SVD algorithm.
 1. Evaluate the algorithm by printing the 'RMSE' and 'MAE' scores.
-1. Prepare the 'Movies' dataframe to be fed into TF-EDF matrix by combining features into a single colum 'content'.
+1. Prepare the 'Movies' dataframe to be fed into TF-IDF matrix by combining features into a single colum 'content'.
 1. Fit the TF-IDF matrix.
 1. Compute the cosine similarity matrix by the TF-IDF matrix.
 1. Define the weights for each method.
 1. Generate the list of Collaborative Filtering predicitions for the selected 'User Id'.
 1. Get the top 10 films in the 'CF' dataframe.
 1. For each top CF recommendation, it finds similar movies using CBF.
 1. CF and CBF recommendations are combined with respective weights.